samover/samover.github.io/_posts/2015-10-20-ruby-named-attributes.md

 airport = Airport.new(Airport::DEFAULT, :stormy)
 # <Airport:0x007fc3190a7c40 @capacity=20, @weather="rainy">
 ```
-And that is a needless passing of a value that is defaulted anyway, and we coders are lazy, right?
+And that is a needless passing of a value that is defaulted any way, and we coders are lazy, right?
 Since Ruby 2.0 it is possible to use named arguments, which help a coder to be even more lazy.
 Have a look at this:

 ```ruby
 class Airport